Jomy10/swift-bridge/README.md

 Make a new directory (`framework`).

-Copy the the `.a` file and the headers to this directory.
+Copy the the `.a` files and the headers to this directory.

 The folder structure should look like this: